 Early in the morning on Sunday, June 12, a tragedy befell Orlando, Florida when a gunman opened fire on patrons at the Pulse nightclub.
-The gunman, Omar Mateen, pledged allegiance to ISIS in a phone call to 911.
-He was known to make homophobic statements, and Pulse was a club frequented by gay patrons.
-In a rather bizarre turn, he also was a documented patron of Pulse.
-The story is still developing, but as of writing the attack has claimed the lives of 49 club attendees as well as the gunman and has injured 53 more, making it the most deadly shooting in American history and the deadliest terror attack since 9/11.
+The gunman, Omar Mateen, had previously pledged allegiance to ISIS in a phone call to 911.
+As of writing, the attack has claimed the lives of 49 club attendees as well as the gunman and has injured 53 more, making it the deadliest shooting in American history and the worst terror attack since 9/11.
 The gunman stormed the nightclub and opened fire on patrons before taking hostages and “digging in” for a siege.
 He was trained and employed as a security guard.
-In the attack he used a .223 Sig Sauer MCX , which media outlets have labeled an “assault rifle” or “assault-style rifle.”
-The label “assault rifle” is technically incorrect, as assault rifles are fully automatic and the MCX used by the gunman was semi-automatic.
-He also carried a sidearm.
+In the attack, the gunman used a .223 Sig Sauer MCX rifle.

-The siege was ended by the Orlando SWAT unit.
-SWAT stands for “special weapons and tactics.”
+The siege was ended by the Orlando SWAT unit after an exchange of gunfire.
 SWAT teams are specialized police units employed in dangerous operations such as hostage rescue, sieges, serving warrants on dangerous individuals, etc. The Orlando SWAT team used an armored vehicle to breach the night club and then detonated stun grenades (often referred to as flashbangs) to disorient the gunman.
 In the ensuing engagement, the gunman was eliminated.
 One SWAT officer was also hit, although his armored combat helmet prevented the bullet from penetrating into his skull.

 Yet, the Pulse massacre provides a counterpoint.
-An armored vehicle, the manufacture of which has not been reported, was critical in the resolution of the siege, as it was used to breach the night club without exposing the officers to fire.
+An armored vehicle, the manufacture of which has not been reported, was critical in the resolution of the siege, as it was used to breach the building without exposing the officers to fire.
 This seems to confirm what police departments have said all along: armored vehicles provide police with mobility and protection in high-stakes shootouts with well-armed gunmen.
-Next, stun grenades were employed to disorient and distract the gunman.
-Although it is not yet known exactly how these grenades were used and what effect they had on the shooter, stun grenades have been instrumental in ending many sieges and have a legitimate counter-terror role.
-It is not unreasonable to assume that the stun grenades probably protected the officers and victims by at least distracting if not temporarily incapacitating the gunman.
-Next, an officer was saved by his armored combat helmet, which illustrates how military-grade equipment such as combat helmets can allow SWAT units to maneuver with less fear of gunfire, as one hit to a protected area is often not enough to eliminate a member of the SWAT team.
+Next, stun grenades were employed to disorient and distract the shooter.
+Although it is not yet known exactly how these grenades were used and what effect they had, stun grenades have been instrumental in ending many sieges and have a legitimate counter-terror role.
+In addition, an officer involved in the operation was saved by his armored combat helmet, which illustrates how military-grade armor can save the lives of policemen and allow them to maneuver more decisively.

 All of the military-grade equipment used by SWAT units and other elite police units contributes to something called overmatch.
 Overmatch refers to the tactical dominance of the SWAT team over the gunman, a dominance that results from the SWAT team’s superior numbers, training, and equipment.
 Armored vehicles and armor significantly increase the tactical mobility (the ability to maneuver while under fire) of the police, allowing for a swift and decisive assault as opposed to a standoff where the police are afraid of enemy fire.
 Stun grenades and military-grade weapons allow the police units to engage the gunman effectively and incapacitate him more rapidly.
 In other words, the military-grade equipment used by SWAT teams gives them confidence in their ability to resolve dangerous situations with minimal losses.